-Change the brake fluid of the front and rear brake according to the service schedule.
+Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
 (Your authorized KTM workshop will be glad to help.)

-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the viewer. - " If the brake fluid has dropped below marking A: - Top up the brake fluid of the front brake. ♣ (p.
-100)
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the viewer. - " If the brake fluid has dropped below marking (A): - Add front brake fluid. 🔌 (🕮 p.
+94)

-12.5 Topping up brake fluid of front brake. 🔌
+12.5 Adding front brake fluid 🔧